03 Sep It’s September… time to give productivity a boost!

 It would seem that almost four months after the release of Ricoh’s Economy of People report – which, in partnership with Oxford Economics, identified some key strategies for boosting the UK’s productivity levels and GDP to the tune of £39.8 billion – businesses are still struggling to deliver year-on-year growth.

 Recognising this, the Government has stepped up its involvement, pledging a new £8 million New Business Basics fund to help small businesses boost their productivity and performance levels.

 James Wise at Balderton Capital recently argued that UK business should take a leaf out of the Premier League’s book to address its productivity woes, stating that “UK managers need to learn more from local and international successes, invest in local talent and adapt to new working practices.”

 At Ricoh, we’re big believers in the important lessons the Sports and Business worlds can learn from each other (check out our Business of Rugby campaign) – but what’s clear, from both our research and the current initiatives being run by the likes of Be The Business, is that transforming the way we work and how productive we are as a nation will rely primarily on Wise’s third point – adapting to new working practices.
 And the key to that adaptation?
 People.

 The Economy of People study articulates the challenges facing productivity and performance in the face of changing workforce dynamics.
-The need to create an optimal workspace has rarely been more pressing – and we’ll only do it by putting employees first; by optimising workspaces to foster creativity and productivity; by investing in digital technology; and by never underestimating the value of office culture.
+The need to create an optimal workspace has rarely been more pressing – and we’ll only do it by putting employees first; by optimising flexible working; by investing in digital technology; and by never underestimating the value of office culture.